smittytone/HighlighterSwift/README.md

 ## Usage

-Instantiate a Highlighter object.
-Its *init()* function returns an optional, which will be `nil` if the `Highlight.min.js` could not be found or is non-functional, or the Default theme is missing.
+Instantiate a *Highlighter* object.
+Its *init()* function returns an optional, which will be `nil` if the `Highlight.min.js` could not be found or is non-functional, or the `Default` theme CSS file is missing:

 ```swift
 if let highlighter: Highlighter = Highlighter.init() {